Be Good to Your Gut: Eating Your Way to Optimum Health

 We think about foods to keep the gut healthy, what about fluids?

 When you drink water you absorb approximately 80% in the large intestine.
 It helps keep this area smooth and hydrated, which in turn encourages food to better move through its journey in the body before it ultimately makes an exit.
 This in itself is part of our detoxification process.
 People who suffer from constipation sometimes just aren’t drinking enough water, making it difficult and often painful for stools to pass.
-This in turn creates toxins, and the downward spiral commences.
+This creates toxins, and the downward spiral commences.
 The NHS recommends six to eight glasses of fresh water a day.
 However, it’s important to take this with a grain of salt as of course there are factors that might call for more (exercise/ heat/ air-conditioning etc).
 We typically suggest 3-4 litres per day.

 Sweeteners and artificial flavourings that are added to water will undo the good you’re trying to achieve, but there are tasty alternatives to plain water.
-Herbal anti inflammatory teas can not only be delicious but, depending on the herb, they too can play a role in kick-starting or calming our digestion.
+Herbal anti-inflammatory teas can not only be delicious but, depending on the herb, they too can play a role in kick-starting or calming our digestion.
 Fennel, liquorice, ginger, turmeric, lavender - each makes for an absolutely delicious brew that is also very good for you.

 But it’s not just the water we drink that might help us… Perhaps there is no better example of this than Dutchman Wim Hof, aka The Iceman.
 An extreme athlete with an impressive resilience to the cold, Wim Hof and his eponymously named Method believe that exposure to cold (by way of a cold shower, wild swimming etc) triggers myriad benefits.
 It’s a natural anti inflammatory, it balances hormone levels, improves sleep and boosts endorphins.
 He has demonstrated that cold therapy is a natural booster for the immune system!